 Your child's healthcare provider will ask about your child's symptoms and when they began.
-Tell him if your child ever had an infection such as EBV.
-Tell him if your child has a family history of lymphoma or other cancers.
+Tell the provider if your child ever had an infection such as EBV.
+Tell the provider if your child has a family history of lymphoma or other cancers.
 The following tests may be used to diagnose Hodgkin lymphoma or to find out if it is early stage or later stage:

 - A biopsy is a procedure to remove a sample of lymph node or bone marrow to be tested.
 Bone marrow is tissue inside the bone.
-Your child's healthcare provider may test a bone marrow sample to see if the cancer has spread to bone.
-He may use a needle to take a sample from a lymph node, or remove a lymph node during surgery.
-He will also check biopsy samples for certain cells.
-These cells help your healthcare provider know your child has Hodgkin lymphoma.
+Your child's provider may test a bone marrow sample to see if the cancer has spread to bone.
+The provider may use a needle to take a sample from a lymph node, or remove a lymph node during surgery.
+The provider will also check biopsy samples for certain cells.
+These cells help your provider know if your child has Hodgkin lymphoma.

-- X-ray, CT, MRI, or PET scan pictures may be taken of your child's chest, abdomen, and pelvis.
+- X-ray, ultrasound, CT, MRI, or PET scan pictures may be taken of your child's chest, abdomen, and pelvis.
 The pictures may show where the cancer is located.
-His healthcare provider may use the x-rays to look for tumors, blockages, signs of infection, or other problems.
-Your child may be given contrast liquid to help his healthcare provider see the cancer better.
+The healthcare provider may use the x-rays to look for tumors, blockages, signs of infection, or other problems.
+Your child may be given contrast liquid to help the provider see the cancer better.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
+An MRI machine uses a powerful magnet.
 Do not let your child enter the MRI room with anything metal.
-Metal can cause serious injury.
-Tell the healthcare provider if your child has any metal in or on his body.
+Metal can cause serious injury from the magnet.
+Tell the healthcare provider if your child has any metal in or on his or her body.

 How is childhood Hodgkin lymphoma treated?